Skip to Main Content

 • The original will is normally part of the probate case file.

-• The will recorded in the will book will not contain original signatures of its creator or witnesses.
+• The will recorded in the will book will not contain the original signatures of its creator or witnesses.

-Will books are normally arranged chronologically according to the date in which the will was entered into the court record, usually shortly after the death of the individual.
+Will books are normally arranged chronologically according to the date on which the will was entered into the court record, usually shortly after the death of the individual.
 Researchers should be aware that the date the will was made might have been many years before the will was entered into the court record.
-Many will books are indexed in on Family Search.com in the online index to Minnesota Will Books (1849 - 1985).
+Many will books are indexed on Family Search.com in the online index to Minnesota Will Books (1849 - 1985).

 Final Decrees of Distribution of Estates: